 About Wildlife ACT

 To fund our monitoring projects, Wildlife ACT runs a wildlife volunteer program.
 Volunteers who join in important conservation work get both a wildlife experience and make a contribution to conservation through their time, efforts and funds.
-Conservation volunteers assist our monitors in their daily tracking and monitoring of endangered wildlife species such as the African wild dog, cheetah, black rhino, as well as priority species such as elephant, lion, leopard and many more.
+We’re currently focused in Zululand and are 100% reliant on the support of our conservation volunteers, who assist our monitors in their daily tracking and monitoring of endangered wildlife species such as African Wild Dogs, Cheetah and Black Rhino, as well as priority species such as Elephant, Lion, Leopard and many more.
 Conservation volunteers get far more than the typical safari experience by playing an active role in REAL conservation.